sorcero/ingestum/docs/example-text.rst

     from ingestum import sources
     from ingestum import transformers

-Step 2: Create an Text source
+Step 2: Create a Text source
 -----------------------------

 In this example, we are using a text source, so we use ``sources.Text(path)`` to